 Since 1970, California has increased spending on prisons and incarceration about three times as much as it has increased spending on education.

 SB UNIFIED SCHOOLS

-SBEF serves close to 15,000 students in the Santa Barbara Unified School District.
+SBEF serves over 13,200 students in the Santa Barbara Unified School District.
 The district consists of 12 elementary schools within the city of Santa Barbara and 9 junior high and high schools throughout our community.